 I’ll be honest and say that I didn’t recognize how important this was until now.
 Going to school in a new city means new opportunities and connections.
 Whether it’s connecting with new clients or just to make new friends in the industry, networking in Charlottesville was really beneficial for the growth of my business.
 I already received great word of mouth advertising thanks to my friends and family back in my hometown of Fredericksburg, so I was really able to focus on learning more about the Charlottesville area and how I wanted to serve that market.
 Over the past four years, I’ve met some amazing creatives in Charlottesville!

 Okay y’all, I tried to keep this post as short as possible, but I could talk about this topic all day (shoot me a message, if you’d like to chat about it in more detail!).
 Starting a business in college is one of the best things I’ve ever done.
 It was most definitely challenging, but it was also the reason I grew personally and professionally in so many ways.
+Now that I’m graduating, I have an established business from all of the hard work and small sacrifices over the past four years.
 Whatever your venture may be, I really encourage you to just GO FOR IT!